Making macOS behave itself

 1.4 Clipboard management

 See Clipboard.
-Maccy, jumpcut, flycut
+Maccy, Jumpcut, Flycut

 2 ⌘-tab app switcher appears on the wrong screen

-5 OCR from screen
+4 OCR from screen

 Markus Schappi’s macOCR: Get any text on your screen into your clipboard.

-I have also noticed Extract Text from a Screenshot with Shortcuts which might help terminal-shy people but I cannot work out where to download it. ltxlouis devised a Siri-based solution but that just leads me to a download page for an app that claims that Siri does not work on my laptop, which is weird because Siri is RIGHT THERE.
-Tapping out of that.
+ltxlouis devised a Siri-based solution, but that just leads me to a download page for an app that claims Siri does not work on my laptop, which is weird because Siri is right there.
+I tapped out of that.

-6 triald
+5 triald

-An alternate solution is to use Karabiner Elements.
+Another option is to use Karabiner Elements.
 This seems to solve all imaginable keyboard problems.

 - Karabiner-Elements